downlinko/downlinko.github.io/_posts/development/editors/2018-09-02-download-install-android-studio-windows.md

 A pop-up appears that allows you to import existing settings from a custom location.

-In this example we will apply the default settings.
+In this guide, we will apply the default settings.
 To do this select the `Do not import settings` radio button and click `OK`.

 <img src="{{ site.url }}/assets/images/posts/development/editors/android-studio-setup-complete-installation.png" alt="android studio setup complete installation">